Roman Republic

 4. C. Trebonius [C.f. . .]

 Since (as we shall see) Fabius fought with Caesar in Spain in the early part of this year, it is likely that he returned to Rome with Caesar in October 45 BC.
 It was probably at this point that Caesar resigned his consulship and Fabius and Trebonius took office.
-L. Munatius Plancus, the issuer of the coin illustrated above, served as Urban Prefect and also probably as praetor (see Robert Broughton, referenced below, at p.
+L. Munatius Plancus, the issuer of the coin illustrated above, served as Urban Prefect in this year and also probably as praetor (see Robert Broughton, referenced below, at p.
 307 and p.
 313).

 Battle of Munda (March 45 BC)